MATH *1311 Thinking Mathematically

 3 hours, 3 credits

 Problem solving and applications of mathematical thinking in the real world and in the ideal world of mathematics.
 Elementary number theory, probability, geometry, and their applications.
 Number systems and the sizes of various infinite sets.
 Additional topics chosen from: elementary topology, discrete mathematics, chaos and fractals, probability.
 Satisfies Pathways Required Core Math and Quantitative Reasoning requirement.
-(Not open to students who are enrolled in or have completed CORC 1311, MATH 1001 or any mathematics course numbered 1201 or higher.)
+(Not open to students who have completed Mathematics 1006, 1011, 1012, 1026, 1201, 1206, 1501, or any other Mathematics course numbered 2001 or higher.)

 The City University reserves the right, because of changing conditions,